 Informants are usually delighted to talk to you, especially to tell you about things that they are expert about and interested in, such as themselves.
 However never forget that they are you doing you a favor, however much they may enjoy it.
-Be courteous, obliging, and interested.
+Be courteous, obliging, sympathetic, encouraging, and above all obviously interested.
+Smile more than you usually do.
 Bringing them cookies is absolutely in order.
 So is thanking them profusely.

 Informants' Comfort.
 Formal interviews require the full knowledge and cooperation of the informant.
 To conform to modern "human subjects research" standards, informants should always be told that there is no obligation to answer any particular question, and that the interview can be stopped at any time.
 (This is different from journalism or police interrogation.
 Journalists and police interrogators have standards too, but they are not considered to be dealing with "human subjects" and therefore have less obligation to make informants feel comfortable.)

 Informants' Privacy.
 The informant should be told what level of confidentiality to expect.
 For example, "I don't plan to discuss what you have told me in a way that can be traced to you.
 Or, "Barring the unforeseen, only my professor and I will be able to link your name to the material you provide to me."
 Or, "I expect to discuss specific cases only with pseudonyms."
 (Click me.)